 Other related factors or conditions that can cause nasal blockage include a deviated septum, nasal valve collapse, and external nasal deformity, or another kind of sinus disease.

-Treating turbinate hypertrophy depends on the specific cause.
+At our ENT clinic in Pebroke Pines turbinate reduction depends on the specific cause.
 First, discuss your symptoms with your primary care physician or an ENT (ear, nose, and throat) specialist, or otolaryngologist.
 They will examine your nose and may recommend additional tests, such as allergy testing or X-rays, depending on your specific diagnosis.

 Medical therapy—Medications are often suggested to help reduce symptoms.
 Depending on the specific cause of the turbinate hypertrophy, possible medications include: